 Not all training videos are created equal.
 The most effective ones are specific, clear, and tailored to your goals.
 Here are a few formats that consistently get results:

-Scenario-Based Training Videos
+1. Scenario-Based Training Videos

-Product or Service Knowledge Videos
+2. Product or Service Knowledge Videos

-Soft Skills and Communication Videos
+3. Soft Skills and Communication Videos

-Company Policy & Procedure Videos
+4. Company Policy and Procedure Videos

-Best Customer Service Training Video Examples
+Best Customer Service Training Video Examples (2025 Edition)

 1. Vizio – Homescreen OS Introduction

-- Style: Screen-recorded walkthrough with animated overlays
+- Style: Screen-recorded walkthrough with animated overlays.

 2. Temkin Group – Customer Experience Overview